Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 2. Set up a simple `Node.js` server using `Express`.
 3. Organize your project structure to serve static files efficiently.

+## Explanation of the Day-9 Code:

+- `require('express')`: Imports the Express library, which helps in creating and managing the server.
+- `express()`: Initializes an Express application.
+- `app.use(express.static('public'))`: Middleware that serves static files (e.g., HTML, CSS, JS) from the public directory.
+- `app.get()`: Defines a route for HTTP GET requests.
+The root route ('/') returns a response to the browser.
+- `res.send()`: Sends a plain text or HTML response to the client.
+- `res.sendFile()`: Sends a file as a response.
+The __dirname variable provides the absolute path of the current directory.
+- `app.listen()`: Starts the server and listens for incoming requests on the specified port.

+## Note: Folder structure
+    ```java
+    project-directory/
+    ├── public/
+    │   ├── index.html
+    │   ├── styles.css
+    │   ├── script.js
+    │   └── teckas-logo.jpg
+    ├── server.js
+    └── package.json
+    ```

 ## Steps
 ### Step 1: Install Node.js
 1. Download Node.js: